Alvaston

-Alvaston (/ˈɒlvəstən/ or /ˈælvəstən/) (Note: Ellis's On Early English Pronunciation p.36 gave the contemporary local pronunciation in the village in 1869 as /ˈɒvəstən/ with the /l/ elided.) is a village and ward of Derby, in the ceremonial county of Derbyshire, England.
+Alvaston (/ˈɒlvəstən/ or /ˈælvəstən/) (Note: Ellis's On Early English Pronunciation p.36 gave the contemporary local pronunciation in the village in 1869 as /ˈɔːvəstən/ with the /l/ elided.) is a village and ward of Derby, in the ceremonial county of Derbyshire, England.
 Alvaston is on the A6 three miles south-east of Derby city centre and probably owes its name to an individual called Ælfwald.

 The village of Alvaston has existed since at least the 11th century.
-Rapid expansion came in the second half of the 19th century and in 1904 the electric tram replaced the horse-bus service and, with the advent of the motor car, London Road became the A6.
+Rapid expansion came in the second half of the 19th century and in 1904 the electric tram replaced the horse-drawn omnibus service and, with the advent of the motor car, London Road became the A6.
 It became part of Derby in the late 20th century.

 The smaller, neighbouring village of Boulton has been swallowed up by Alvaston, and Boulton is rarely referred to by name.

 History

 The village is recorded in the Domesday Book of 1086.
 It expanded rapidly with the coming of improved public transport to Derby, and the arrival of the railways and associated employment in the mid-19th century.
 Alvaston was the terminus of a tram route, and later a trolleybus route, which ran along London Road.

 Few of the buildings in Alvaston date from before this era.
 There are several parallel streets of terraced Victorian housing in the Crewton district, large Edwardian detached villas stringing out away from the village centre, 1930s semi-detached homes, and a large expanse of post-Second World War council housing.